vlad17/slb/README.md

 #
 ```

+## Feature Frequency Calculation

-And here's an example of counting the frequency of features in sparse SVM format of a large dataset, benchmarked on the large KDD12 dataset on a 32-core machine (assumes [ripgrep](https://github.com/BurntSushi/ripgrep), [GNU Parallel](https://www.gnu.org/software/parallel/) are installed).
+Here's an example of counting the frequency of features in sparse [SVMlight](https://www.cs.cornell.edu/people/tj/svm_light/) format of a large dataset, benchmarked on the large KDD12 dataset on a 32-core machine (assumes [ripgrep](https://github.com/BurntSushi/ripgrep), [GNU Parallel](https://www.gnu.org/software/parallel/) are installed).

 ```
 echo 'will cite' | parallel --citation 1>/dev/null 2>/dev/null